frimelle/markets-berlin/README.md

 ### License:

-The Code is under a GNU GPLv3 license.
+Our Code is under a GNU GPLv3 license.
+That doesn't include the jQuery file which is included in this repository.
+We downloaded it from the <a href="http://jquery.com/download/">jQuery website</a>.

 ## Complete Documentation